uthbees/simulation/README.md

 An experimental "simulation", made so that I can play around with various low-level technologies (for example, OpenGL).

 As of this writing, the project is fairly bare-bones, but I might add more features to it later.
+(Although it's unlikely since I generally prefer to use all the tools available rather than doing things from scratch like I'm trying to do here.)

 Features:
 - Procedural 2D terrain generation